miqqie/ELT-Project/3_data_transformation.md

 > 5. Run **dbt_debug** to test the connection to the raw tables
 > 6. Create sql to make the fact and dim tables

-Besides the original data fields, various new data fields were created to facilitate data analysis later.
+Besides the original data fields indicated in the data warehouse design phase, various new data fields were created to facilitate data analysis later:

 | Table Name            | Description |
 |----------------------|-------------|